What type of installation is right for you?

 Installation: Supported web browsers

-Microsoft Edge and Google Chrome are tested and supported on Windows 10.
+Microsoft Edge (including Microsoft Edge insider) and Google Chrome are tested and supported on Windows 10.
 Other web browsers—including Internet Explorer and Firefox—are not currently part of our test matrix and are therefore not officially supported.
 These browsers may have problems running Windows Admin Center.
 For example, Firefox has it’s own certificate store, so you must import the

 Windows Admin Center Client certificate into Firefox to use Windows Admin Center on Windows 10.
 For more details, see browser-specific known issues.